GibsonFR/RankMod_CrabGame/README.md

 - **UI enhancements** to integrate ranking details directly into the game.

 ## Known Issues
-- Elo may not update correctly if during the game over both players died at the same time.
+- Elo may not update correctly if two players die simultaneously during Game Over.

 ## Contribution
 - Issues and feature requests can be submitted via GitHub Issues.